 To offer some insight and helpful tips, let's take a look at one of ThoughtLab's SEO campaigns for a large e-commerce site (and one of our favorite on-going clients), www.blendtec.com.

 Backstory: Blendtec makes and sells amazing blenders.
 You may know them from the incredibly successful “Will It Blend?”
 YouTube series.
 Blendtec has been remarkably successful at selling their blenders through Costco and other brick and mortar retail location stores.
 They also created a large e-commerce operation, which itself sells millions of dollars worth of blenders annually.

 This is was the genesis of their SEO problems.
-At the time, when you searched “Blendtec”, the companies own name, their site www.blendtec.com, was being outranked organically by Amazon AND the big box stores that sell their product.
+At the time, when you searched “Blendtec”, the company's own name and their site was being outranked organically by Amazon AND the big box stores that sell their product.
 They tried to solve this problem internally and with 2 SEO firms in the years preceding their relationship with ThoughtLab.
 None of the previously hired firms were able to get results for Blendtec, but we knew we could help.

 After some diligent analysis by ThoughtLab’s Director of Search Marketing, Matt Lord, we were able to formulate a strategy that rendered incredible results.
 A few hard months in the ThoughtLab team was able to get Blendtec back to the top of the organic search results for their own name and improve their overall search results drastically.
 Traffic went up over 100% for www.blendtec.com and had a hugely positive effect on the high margin B2C side of Blendtec’s business model.

 On large e-commerce SEO projects there are numerous challenges, but I wanted to provide a few major problems we encountered with Blendtec that can help you build a simple checklist to improve your own SEO.
 These are common problems for large e-commerce sites & large website alike: